Metal exposure

 The testing panels offered by MELISA laboratories have been devised to include the most commonly found allergy-causing metals in various metal alloys used in dentistry and surgery.
 Below you will find an overview of metals found in frequently used dental and orthopaedic restorations as well as an overview of metals present in our environment.

 Laboratories offer different testing panels to help doctors and patients choose what to test.
 Typically, the choice of panels for testing will be based on the patient’s current exposure.
-Patients should contact their health care provider to find out the exact composition of their fillings, crowns, wires, pins and/or implants.
+Patients should contact their healthcare provider to find out the exact composition of their fillings, crowns, wires, pins and/or implants.

 Common sources of metal exposure